WasatchPhotonics/Wasatch.VCPP/README.md

 The WasatchVCPP distribution contains:

-- WasatchVCPP.dll (compiled driver)
-- WasatchVCPP.lib (needed to link with DLL)
 - WasatchVCPPWrapper.h (call via this...)
 - WasatchVCPPProxy.h   (...or this)
 - WasatchVCPPProxy.cpp

+When the WasatchVCPPLib solution is compiled in Visual Studio, it generates:

+- WasatchVCPP.dll (compiled driver)
+- WasatchVCPP.lib (needed to link with DLL)

+At a later point, the three .h/.cpp files mentioned above may be moved to WasatchVCPP/include (out of the WasatchVCPPLib folder), so it is clear that they are "user-copyable" files.

+And I should probably eliminate WasatchVCPPProxy.cpp altogether, and make WasatchVCPP::Proxy a "header-only" class.

 # Usage